Create a free profile to get unlimited access to exclusive videos, breaking news, sweepstakes, and more!

 His boss had reached out to officials when Richard failed to come to work for three days.
 No one answered the door of the home Richard shared with his mother, Voncile, 77, who was widowed and retired, and his brother, John Smith, 47, who worked at Walmart.

 Police contacted Richard’s half-brother, Donald Wayne Hartung, who gave them permission to enter the house.
 Inside, authorities found Voncile, Richard, and John dead.
-Each one was buried separately under “a mountain of clothing and blankets,” investigators told “Family Massacre,” airing Fridays at 9/8c on Oxygen.
+Each one was buried separately under “a mountain of clothing and blankets,” investigators told Oxygen's “Family Massacre."

 “Once the medical examiner investigators arrived on scene, we pulled the blankets off, and you could tell that they had been there for at least a couple of days,” said Wayne Wright, an investigator with the State Attorney’s Office.